felix-lang/slist/doc/functionalinterface.rst

 Requires begin, end be valid iterators for a sequence.
 Returns all the values in the range of the begin iterator up to but excluding the end iterator.
+T::value_type must specify the container value type.

 size
 ----